AdrianNiu/nlp/README.md

 Natural language processing.

 AWS Kinesis works as a temporary storage mechanism for faster retrieval for further downstream components and NLP.
 Once data is produced, it is consumed by the consumer.

+Bags of words
+The most intuitive way to do so is to use a bags of words representation:

+Assign a fixed integer id to each word occurring in any document of the training set (for instance by building a dictionary from words to integer indices).

+For each document #i, count the number of occurrences of each word w and store it in X[i, j] as the value of feature #j where j is the index of word w in the dictionary.